ISasiain/De_novo_assembly/README.md

 ## PROCEDURE

-1. Create a conda environment for the workflow and download the required software.
+1. Create conda environments for the workflow and install the required software.

 ```bash
 conda create -n sra-tools;